ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 But what Hayato was talking about is kind of explaining this figure.
 Like the way you experience red is related to with the other experience, not only color but shape and also sound and so on in a very complicated way.
 And then we can actually measure how similar they are by asking the people and then you can also do that for the other people.
-And then these two similarity metrics can be directly compared with our new method of this unsupervised running.
+And then these two similarity metrics can be directly compared with our new method of this unsupervised learning.
-And also IIT, for example, may allow us in the future to go back and forth between this quoria structure and the information structure.
+And also IIT, for example, may allow us in the future to go back and forth between this qualia structure and the information structure.
 Mathematically, we believe that the information structure to information structure should be potentially translatable in some way.
-And if that is possible in some way, eventually we may be able to say, okay, so the way you are experienced red is same or different in this way or that way.
+And if that is possible in some way, eventually we may be able to say: ah, okay, so the way you are experienced red is same or different in this way or that way.
 That's sort of the idea.

 34:18 _Daniel:_